 What we do with the information we gather

-We will not send direct marketing material to you electronically (e.g. via email) unless there is a legitimate interest in you receiving our marketing material and you have the right at any time to stop us from contacting you for marketing purposes or sharing your personal data for this purpose.
+We will not send direct marketing material to you electronically (e.g., via email) unless you have opted-in to receiving it.
+As a business contact, we may send you marketing material if there is a legitimate interest in you receiving it, and our marketing is sent out in a proportionate way.
+You have the right at any time to stop us from contacting you for marketing purposes.

 Transferring Data Internationally

 We abide by relevant data protection law.
 On 28 June 2021, the EU approved adequacy decisions for the EU GDPR and the Law Enforcement Directive (LED).
 For our business, this means data can continue to flow as it did before.
 Both decisions are expected to last until 27 June 2025.

 Your personal data will not be sold to any third parties.
 We will only share your information with our carefully selected third parties, such as Mail Chimp, to fulfil our role and to administer our services.
 All information sharing is only done on the basis of it being necessary and to fulfil a legitimate business purpose.
 If consent is required to pass your personal data to third parties, you may be contacted in order to give your positive consent for this purpose.

 We will retain your personal data for no longer than is necessary and in any event no longer than one year from the date of last use.
 Your personal data will then be deleted.
 We take into consideration any regulations that we must fulfil or for legitimate business purposes and in limited circumstances we may need to retain your information after your relationship with us has ended.

 We would like to make sure you are aware of all your data protection rights.
 You have the following rights: